hackclub/jams/jams/singles/online-store/en-US.md

 You have four options:

 1. Union selection.
    - Merges two layers together.
-If the objects overlap, then the shape's outline consists of the it's sublayers not including segments that overlap.
+If the objects overlap, then the shape's outline consists of it's sublayers, not including segments that overlap.
    - Think of it as a bitwise OR operator — `A | B`
 2. Subtract selection.
    - Removes a layer's intersection (and itself!) from another layer.
 This is the opposite of a union.